kkoomen/qbr/README.md

 - After you've scanned the `white` side, turn the cube back to how you started, having `green` in front again and `white` on top.
 Now rotate the cube backwards 90 degrees, resulting in `green` on top and `yellow` facing the camera.
-Now you can scan in the last side `yellow`.
+Now you can scan in the last `yellow` side.

 If you've done the steps above correctly, you should have a solution from Qbr.